Logan Couture nets pair as Sharks outlast Blues

 The Blues rallied from 3-0 and 4-1 deficits to tie the game, but Couture scored the decisive goal in the third period.

 Evander Kane had a goal and an assist while Rudolfs Balcers and Patrick Marleau also scored for the Sharks.
-Kevin Lebanc had two assists.
+Kevin Labanc had two assists.

 Devan Dubnyk, back from a minor lower-body injury, made 28 saves for the Sharks in his first start since Feb.
 6.